Rays vs. Orioles Player Props Betting Odds

 Rutschman Stats

-- Adley Rutschman has five doubles, four home runs, 30 walks and 18 RBI (35 total hits).
+- Adley Rutschman has 35 hits with five doubles, four home runs and 30 walks.
+He has driven in 18 runs.

 Rutschman Recent Games